nicholasdille/insulatr/README.md

 - `name` (mandatory) contains the given name for a repository.
 - `image` (mandatory) specifies the image to run the services with.
 - `environment` (optional) defines the environment variables required to configure the service.
+- `privileged` (optional) specifies whether the container will be privileged.
+It defaults to `false`.

 A typical service definition looks like this: